Esplanade

 No analysis available

-I searched the remarks for leasehold language such as "lease expires," "land lease," "ground lease," "leasehold," and any 4-digit expiration year, but found nothing.
-There is no public-remarks evidence here to extract a lease expiry year.
+I searched the public remarks for leasehold language such as "lease expires," "ground lease ends," "land lease," and a 4-digit expiration year.
+Nothing in the listings indicates the building is leasehold or provides a lease expiry date, so the value remains unknown.

 Public remarks directly support VA financing approval for this building.
-Multiple listings mention VA-approved status, including one that says the property is VA assumable, which is strong evidence for the building overall.
+Multiple listings explicitly mention VA approval, including an assumable VA loan reference, which is strong public evidence.

-This feature is strongly supported by repeated, direct statements across the listings.
-The remarks explicitly say the building is 'Fully insured' and '100% Insured building!', so this is a high-confidence true.
+This is strongly supported by repeated direct statements across the listings.
+The remarks clearly indicate the building is fully insured / 100% insured, so confidence is very high.

 No analysis available